google/turbinia/README.md

                         infrastructure.
 This can be used to run one-off Tasks to process data locally.
-  -S, --server          Run Turbinia Server indefinitely -C, --use_celery      Pass this flag when using Celery/Kombu for task
-                        queuing and messaging (instead of Google PSQ/pubsub) -V, --version         Show the version
+  -S, --server          Run Turbinia Server indefinitely -V, --version         Show the version
   -D, --dump_json       Dump JSON output of Turbinia Request instead of
                         sending it